What to do in Paris this week? (March 2–8, 2026)

 Discover The Catbaret

 The Catbaret by the Hanabi Circus Company is back for a special edition in the large space of Dock B in Pantin.
-This immersive evening takes the form of a mystery surrounding the artist Miss Blondie Rosebud and a mysterious farewell ceremony.
+This immersive evening unfolds around the artist Miss Blondie Rosebud and a mysterious farewell ceremony.
 With flowart, bellydance fusion, aerial acrobatics, and neo-burlesque, the show blends cabaret and street arts in a hybrid aesthetic.
-Supported by a collective from the alternative Parisian scenes, the event promises a spectacular and offbeat evening.
-An immersive experience that sits right between theater and contemporary cabaret.
+Brought to life by a collective from Paris's alternative scenes, the event promises a spectacular and quirky evening.
+An immersive experience that sits halfway between contemporary theater and cabaret.

 The Catbaret – Chambre Close